chaiyanunSaku/syskills/README.md

 # syskills

-ICCS121 - "what is the different between git and github?"
+ICCS121 - "what is the difference between git and github?"

 ## What I usually do
 - ***Aura farm*** in Elden Ring Nightreign